Hawk1401/AdventOfCode2021/ReadMe.md

 # Advent Of Code 2021 with C#

-My personal goal is to have fun at finding new concepts in C#.
+My personal goal is to have fun and try new concepts in C#.